hx-4/Xaero-Waypoints-ETA/README.md

 Known issues:
 - If you're in the Nether and you've selected Overworld coordinates in the Waypoints menu, it will still show ETA's for where the Nether waypoints would be, not the Overworld waypoints.
+- To use Nether Highways and markers up there you need Fixed + Relative.
+Fixing this soon.